Online Drop In

 Drop-in for a chat (via Skype text only) and get advice and support – no appointment is necessary.

-During the Semester break Online Drop In sessions will only be available during at these times:
+During the semester break Online Drop In sessions will be available during at these times:

 - Monday: 1:00pm-2:00pm

 Online Drop In sessions that run on Fridays and after 5pm will resume in Semester 2 (Week starting 5th of October).